Skip to content

 I also think that the padded counter is needed to prevent heel slip and it’s a nice touch because there is a fair amount of space in the boot of this shoe, which I’ll discuss more on in my cons below.

 Personally, I wish Vivobarefoot would utilize padded counters more in their daily wear shoes.
-I feel as though this feature is underrated and it would be nice to have something somewhat similar in models like the Vivobarefoot Primus Asana.
+I feel as though this feature is underrated and it would be nice to have something somewhat similar in models like the Vivo Primus Asana.

 The final aspect to like about the Vivobarefoot Geo Court III is its sole construction.
 The sole on this model has a nice level of mobility and maneuverability, so you get a lot of ground feed with these shoes.